If you’re thinking that SEO is dead and it’s a waste of time and money, then you need to think again!

 So having a mobile-friendly site should be a top priority for any marketer.

-Even if you’re a local business, having mobile-optimized website will help you.
+Even if you’re a local business, having a mobile-optimized website will help you.

-This study done by BrightLocalshows why local business need to have mobile optimzed site.
+This study done by BrightLocalshows why local business needs to have a mobile optimized site.

 So you are more likely to be contacted if you’re mobile optimized. 😉

 34. By the end of 2018, there will be 73 billion phone calls generated from mobile search alone.
 Calls from the search are growing by 42% a year.
 (Tweet This)